 Airport Transportation: Getting To/From The Airport

-The Granada-Airport bus line offers service between the airport and the city center, with stops along the way at Avenida de Andalucía, the bus station, Gran Vía de Colón and Paseo del Violón, next to the Palacio de Congresos.
-Total trip time is 45 minutes, and at the time of this November 2018 update, a single-ride ticket costs €2,90.
+The Granada-Airport bus line offers service between GRX airport and the city center, with stops along the way at Avenida de Andalucía, the bus station, Gran Vía de Colón and Paseo del Violón, next to the Palacio de Congresos.
+Total trip time is 45 minutes, and at the time of this update, a single-ride ticket costs €2,90.
+For more information about the schedule, route and rates, visit the Granada Public Transportation website.